Director: Nathan Juran

 Air Date: 11/30/1966

 Hoping to evade capture, Zeno (Jonathan Harris)—a notorious criminal who resembles Dr. Smith—assumes the place of his doppelganger aboard the Jupiter 2.
 Intent on arresting Zeno, Enforcer Claudio (Allan Melvin) takes Dr. Smith into custody by mistake.

-A cringe-inducing parody of the Western genre, “West of Mars” deserves its reputation as one of the worst Lost in Space episodes ever made.
-Exceptionally terrible is writer Michael Fessier’s portrayal of the Robinsons, who, for some inexplicable reason, appear unable to differentiate between Dr. Smith and a gravel-voiced, hot-tempered gunslinger.
+A cringe-worthy parody of the Western genre, “West of Mars” earns its reputation as one of the worst Lost in Space episodes ever made.
+Exceptionally terrible is writer Michael Fessier’s portrayal of the Robinsons, who, for some inexplicable reason, appear unable to differentiate between Dr. Smith and a gravel-voiced gunslinger.

-Though potentially amusing in a silly way, Zeno often comes across as more disturbing than humorous.
-While operating under Dr. Smith’s identity, for example, Zeno makes a highly inappropriate pass on Judy—a bizarre, if not skin-crawling, gesture that serves only to undermine Zeno’s purpose as a comic relief character whom children can enjoy.
+Though amusing in a silly way, Zeno comes across as creepy during his interactions with the Robinson family.
+While operating under Dr. Smith’s identity, for example, Zeno makes an obvious pass on Judy—a skin-crawling gesture due to the age difference between both characters.

-Despite being observant, intellectually gifted people, the Robinsons—including Will, surprisingly—struggle to recognize the real Dr. Smith as such.
-The majority of Lost in Space fans may therefore dislike “West of Mars,” which attempts comedy at the expense of a dignified and likable family.
+Despite being astute, intellectually gifted people, the Robinsons—including Will, surprisingly—struggle to recognize the real Dr. Smith as such.
+Many Lost in Space fans may thus take issue with “West of Mars,” which makes the Robinson family members look like ignorant and unobservant fools.

 Overall Quality: 1/10

 If you enjoyed this post, please enter your email address in the subscription box to stay tuned for more updates.